 Award-winning producer Debbie Gray and Executive Producer Julian Gleek founded Genesius Pictures in 2014.
 With offices in London, Norfolk and Sydney, Genesius specialises in international film and television production.

-Genesius produced BAFTA nominated and award-winning Northern Soul, starring Josh Whitehouse and Steve Coogan as well as, The More You Ignore Me written by Jo Brand which won Best Comedy Film at the National Film Awards in 2019.
-Genesius’ latest film includes Mrs Lowry & Son starring Academy Award Winning actress Vanessa Redgrave and Timothy Spall which was one of the highest grossing Box Office independent films in the UK in 2019.
+Genesius produced BAFTA nominated and award-winning Northern Soul, starring Josh Whitehouse and Steve Coogan, The More You Ignore Me written by Jo Brand which won Best Comedy Film at the National Film Awards in 2019 and Mrs Lowry & Son starring Academy Award® winning actress Vanessa Redgrave & Timothy Spall which was one of the highest grossing Box Office independent films in the UK in 2019.

 Genesius Pictures and Cornerstone Films have also teamed up with distribution executive Lisa Garner to launch The Reset Collective, an Australian development, production and distribution company.
 The company will be based in Sydney and is fully-financed by London-based Genesius.